diku-dk/image-website/docs/robotlab/piabgripper.md

 A good practice could be wrap the serial communication into a grip() function.
 Note that valve-on means closing the gripper or activating the suction since the compressed air is used to create vacuum.
 You might want to name the command differently if that creates confusion.

 # Version 2
 The new version of the setup use a 6-channel piCOMPACTx10 and is actuated by the digital output of the robot arm UR5e.
-This makes it suitable for controlling robot and pump form the same digital interface.
+The input to the pump is compressed air which pressure is controlledy by a FESTO (8046299) proportional-pressure regulator mappint an electrical input form 0-10 V to pressure 0-6 Bar (0-87 psi).
+This setup is suitable to control robot, regulator and pump from the control box of the UR5e.
+The regulator is controlled by an analog output and the pump by a digital output.

-The following code cyclicly switches the pump ON and OFF for a defined amount of cycles, with an interval of 2 seconds.
+The following code first enables the input pressure from the regulator and then cyclicly switches the pump ON and OFF for a defined amount of cycles, with an interval of 2 seconds.
 The standard digital output pin decides the direction of the air flow.

 ```python
 import rtde_io